flutter/website/src/release/breaking-changes/chip-usedeletebuttontooltip-migration.md

 Using `useDeleteButtonTooltip` of any chip that has a delete button gives a deprecation warning, or no longer exists when referenced.
-This includes the `Chip`, `InputChip` and `RawChip` widget.
+This includes the `Chip`, `InputChip`, and `RawChip` widgets.

 ## Context

-`useDeleteButtonTooltip` of `Chip`, `InputChip` and `RawChip` widget was deprecated in favor of `deleteButtonTooltipMessage`, as the latter can be used to disable the tooltip of the chip's delete button.
+The `useDeleteButtonTooltip` of `Chip`, `InputChip`, and `RawChip` widgets is deprecated in favor of `deleteButtonTooltipMessage`, as the latter can be used to disable the tooltip of the chip's delete button.

 ## Description of change

-For displaying a tooltip for its delete button the chip widgets use the `Tooltip` widget, which has the ability to disable itself when an empty string is provided as the message to show on the tooltip window.
+The `deleteButtonTooltipMessage` property provides a message to the tooltip on the delete button of the chip widgets.

-This means that users can disable delete button tooltip of chips by providing an empty string to `deleteButtonTooltipMessage`.
+Subsequently, a change was made such that providing an empty string to this property disables the tooltip.

-To avoid redundancy of the API, this change deprecated `useDeleteButtonTooltip` that was specifically introduced for this exact functionality.
-A flutter fix is available to help users migrate existing code from `useDeleteButtonTooltip` to `deleteButtonTooltipMessage`, depending on whether they explicity disabled the tooltip.
+To avoid redundancy of the API, this change deprecated `useDeleteButtonTooltip`, which was introduced for this exact functionality.
+A [Flutter fix][] is available to help you migrate existing code from `useDeleteButtonTooltip` to `deleteButtonTooltipMessage`, if you explicity disabled the tooltip.

 ## Migration guide

 By default, the tooltip of the delete button is always enabled.
-If you want to explicitly disable the tooltip, provide an empty string to `deleteButtonTooltipMessage`.
-The following code snippets show the migration changes, which are applicable for `Chip`, `InputChip` and `RawChip` widget.
+To explicitly disable the tooltip, provide an empty string to the `deleteButtonTooltipMessage` property.
+The following code snippets show the migration changes, which are applicable for `Chip`, `InputChip`, and `RawChip` widgets:

 Code before migration: